IIIF/api/source/extension/georef/index.md

 ## 3. [Web Annotations for Georeferencing](https://www.w3.org/TR/annotation-model/)

 Web Annotations can contain all of the required information mentioned in Section 2.
-We will describe how each piece of the Web Annotation is used and what its job is, followed by full example.
+We will describe how each piece of the Annotation is used and what its job is, followed by full example.

 ### 3.1 Embedded vs. Referenced Targets and Resources